ModifAmorphic/outward/ActionUI/README.md

 ## Latest Release ${PACKAGE_VERSION}
   - Multiplayer Fixes
     - ActionUI should function in multiplayer games.
+    - Splitscreen should now work when player 2 is assigned the keyboard.
   - Equiping a set with a 2h Weapon will now only play the unequip/equip animation once.
 Was previously playing twice, once for each hand.
+  - Items with stack amounts (arrows, potions, etc) should now display the quantity when added to an action slot without requiring a scene change / reload.
+  - Hidden Action Slots are now visible and assignable when the character menu is open.

 ## Release 1.0.4
   - Bug fix for "floating" backpacks.